 In the same spirit as the temperature coupling, the system can also be coupled to a "pressure bath."
 GROMACS supports both the Berendsen algorithm [25] that scales coordinates and box vectors every step, the extended-ensemble Parrinello-Rahman approach [37, 38], and for the velocity Verlet variants, the Martyna-Tuckerman-Tobias-Klein (MTTK) implementation of pressure control [34].
-Parrinello-Rahman and Berendsen can be combined with any of the temperature coupling methods above; MTTK can only be used with Nosé-Hoover temperature control.
+Parrinello-Rahman and Berendsen can be combined with any of the temperature coupling methods above.
+MTTK can only be used with Nosé-Hoover temperature control.
+From 5.1 afterwards, it can only used when the system does not have constraints.